A T1 theorem for general Calder\'on-Zygmund operators with comparable doubling weights, and optimal cancellation conditions: Proof of Theorem on optimal cancellation conditions

 for all $\varepsilon ,N,x_{0}$.
 By the previous proposition, together with the Independence of Truncations at the end of Subsubsection \ref {independence}, the roughly truncated operators $T_{\varepsilon ,N}$, with kernel $K_{\varepsilon ,N}\left( x,y\right) =K\left( x,y\right) \mathbf{1} _{\left\{ \varepsilon <\left\vert x-y\right\vert <N\right\} }$, are bounded from $L^{2}\left( \sigma \right) $ to $L^{2}\left( \omega \right) $ by a multiple of $\left\Vert T\right\Vert _{L^{2}\left( \sigma \right) \rightarrow L^{2}\left( \omega \right) }$ uniformly in $0<\varepsilon <N<\infty $.
 Thus we have the following Cube Testing condition for $ T_{\varepsilon ,N}$ uniformly in $0<\varepsilon <N<\infty $, i.e.

-for all $B\left( x_{0},N\right) $.
+for all cubical balls $B\left( x_{0},N\right) $.
 However, the inner integrals with respect to $\sigma $ in (\ref{can cond'}) and (\ref{IB test}) don't match up.
-On the other hand, their difference is an integral in $\sigma $ supported \emph{ outside} the ball $B\left( x_{0},N\right) $ where $\omega $ is supported.
+On the other hand, their difference is an integral in $ \sigma $ supported \emph{outside} the cubical ball $B\left( x_{0},N\right) $ where $\omega $ is supported.
 This fact is exploited in the following argument of Stein \cite[Section 3 of Chapter VII]{Ste2}.

 We begin by proving the necessity of (\ref{can cond}) for the norm inequality, i.e.

 Set

 First observe that it suffices to show